BYPOL: Pieramoha Plan

-In June 2022, BYPOL leader Azarau stated that BYPOL had 200,000 people registered with its Pieramoha Plan ("Pieramoha" meaning "victory"; also spelled as "Peramoha" or "Peramoga") to replace the Lukashenko government, with 5,000 people registered for sabotage actions.
+In June 2022, BYPOL leader Azarau stated that BYPOL had 200,000 people registered with its Pieramoha Plan (Pieramoha meaning 'victory'; also spelled as Peramoha or Peramoga) to replace the Lukashenko government, with 5,000 people registered for sabotage actions.
 By October 2022, 800 people had registered for Pieramoha Plan training centres in Poland.

+The main tool used to collect data on protest activists was the plan's bot "Peramoga."
+A user of the messenger Telegram could register in it and expect to receive a mobilization order.
+During registration, the bot recognized the ID of the Telegram account, street of residence, profession and place of work.

+According to OSH Information Group, the data collected by the "Peramoga" bot were sufficient for the authorities to identify some of the protesters by comparing them with data from Belarusian Interior Ministry databases.
+Natallia Radzina (Наталья Радина) alleged in NV.ua that there were suspicions of Azarov working for Belarusian secret services.
+She referred to GUBOPiK broadcasts of videos of people stating that they had been arrested for participation in the Pieramoha Plan.

+Machulishchy air base attack

+The organization claimed responsibility for the February 2023 attack on a Russian aircraft at the Machulishchy air base.

 Reactions

 Lukashenko government

-On March 6, 2021, a criminal case was initiated against the activists of the initiative for inciting hatred.
+On 6 March 2021, a criminal case was initiated against the activists of the initiative for inciting hatred.
 The Prosecutor General's Office of the Lukashenko government stated that a case had been opened against Oleg Talerchik, Igor Logan "and other persons".

-On April 22, 2021, the court of the Zheleznodorozhny district of Gomel included the BYPOL telegram channel in the list of extremist materials, and on January 12, 2022, the same court recognized other Internet resources of the initiative, including the Unified Crime Registration Book, as extremist materials.
+On 22 April 2021, the court of the Zheleznodorozhny district of Gomel included the BYPOL telegram channel in the list of extremist materials, and on 12 January 2022, the same court recognized other Internet resources of the initiative, including the Unified Crime Registration Book, as extremist materials.
 In November 2021, the Belarusian authorities recognized BYPOL as an extremist group.
+In August 2022, the Supreme Court of Belarus designated the group as a terrorist organization.

+On February 15, 2024, Azarau and five other BYPOL founders received lengthy prison terms in absentia.